Last updated on January 20, 2023

 Memory Lapse | Illustration by Greg Staples

-With all of that said, we’re about ready to wrap this up in a nice little bow and call it done.
+With all of that said, I'm about ready to wrap this up in a nice little bow and call it done.
 Standard rotation is a simple concept, but it has some pretty big impacts on Standard play in MTG, both online and in paper Magic.
-There’s plenty of moving parts and lots to look forward to with new sets released every season.
-What are some of the things that you’re most looking forward to in Magic this year?
-Let us know in the comments below.
+There are plenty of moving parts and lots to look forward to with new sets released every season.

 Follow Draftsim for awesome articles and set updates: